 Part of the lot involved painting some undecorated Details West boxcars.
 These were the "yellow box" kits that included a few different 50' boxcar styles and included a more enhanced under frame than the standard Athearn "blue box" kits of the day.
 I've always liked these kits, and one of the things that really drove my early participation in model railroading was the desire to replicate cool 50' boxcars in the "Railbox" style as well as older outside sheathed cars like the DW models.

-. and I came across 3 painted DW shells ready for decals and finishing.
+Recently I have been cleaning things up a bit and moving in progress projects to the recently acquired IKEA drawer unit. and I came across 3 painted DW shells ready for decals and finishing.
 I decided to spend an evening dealing these cars while in the family room with my wife watching the Oscars on TV.
 Decaling is a pretty easy task to integrate into TV viewing,

 |Here is a prototype example that I plan to use to drive my additional weathering and detailing.

 Looking through my decals, I have probably a lot more things I planned to do that will probably not happen now.
 A lot of this has to do with the better quality freight cars that exist now versus when I actually acquired most of these decals.
 But there will always be that need for something different, and always a desire to go back and enjoy a simple paint and decal project.